Email: tatianavahan [at] gmail [dot] com

 Vahan received an MA in Aesthetics and Politics from CalArts and a BFA in Visual Art from New World School of the Arts.
-She also has a professional bodywork practice, where she has been exploring the materiality of the body since 2002.
-Her artwork has been exhibited at 356 Mission Road, ICA LA, MDC Museum of Art + Design, Museum of Contemporary Art North Miami, Bass Museum of Art, Miami Art Museum, and Monte Vista Projects among others.
-Her work has been written about in Hyperallergic, LA Weekly, Los Angeles Magazine, and the Long Beach Post.
+Her artwork has been exhibited at Institute of Contemporary Art Los Angeles (ICA LA), Museum of Contemporary Art North Miami (MOCA NoMi), Bass Museum of Art, Perez Art Museum Miami (PAMM), and MDC Museum of Art + Design, among others.
+Her work has been written about in Hyperallergic, Contemporary Art Review Los Angeles (CARLA), LA Weekly, Los Angeles Magazine, and the Long Beach Post.

 2014 The Mountain School of Arts^